james-menzies/spotidex/README.md

 * Your currently playing information

-You'll only have to do this the first time you authorize the app, any subsequent launches of the p Please note though, you will need to reauthorize the app if you log out at any point.
+You'll only have to do this the first time you authorize the app however, as any subsequent launches of the program will bypass this step.
+Please note though, you will need to reauthorize the app if you log out at any point.

 When you select login, your default browser will open a window where you can login to Spotify.
 When you do, you should be automatically taken to the main menu.